 We cannot leave this earth without experiencing loss.
 It's part of the human condition.

 However, loss does not have to destroy us, our lives, our meaning, our purpose, or the potential for joy.
+It does not have to define us.

 Early in my practice as a therapist I experienced the death of my infant son, Ricky.
-It was actually that most significant loss that sparked in me a passion to help others through their grief journey.
+It was actually that most significant loss that sparked in me a passion to help others along their grief journey.

 I've learned through my own loss experiences, studying grief and loss in depth, and from working with clients in grief, that we all can find healing and empowerment through the grief process.